nathipg/typescript-udemy/README.md

 ## Type aliases / Custom types

+Type aliases can be used to "create" your own types.

+You're not limited to storing union types though - you can also provide an alias to a (possibly complex) object type.

-Define a new type name to a union type.
-Example -> type Combinable = number | string;
+Example 1 -> type Combinable = number | string;
+Example 2 -> type User = { name: string; age: number };